box/box-dotnet-sdk-gen/docs/Avatars.md

 ### Returns

-This function returns a value of type `Stream`.
+This function returns a value of type `System.IO.Stream`.

 When an avatar can be found for the user the image data will be returned in the body of the